 Online doctorate in instruction and curriculum programs prepare students for careers in P-12 teaching, administration, and higher education.
 Graduates can find professional success as curriculum specialists, instructional coordinators, directors, and superintendents.
 Those interested in working directly with students should consider working as P-12 educators, while graduates who want to work with administrations to develop curricula may enjoy a superintendent or administrative position.
 Overall, students who enjoy working with others and taking on leadership responsibilities typically perform well in online doctorate in instruction and curriculum programs.

-- Postsecondary teacher: These educators work in colleges, universities, and other institutions of higher learning.
+- Postsecondary Teacher: These educators work in colleges, universities, and other institutions of higher learning.
 They provide students with the necessary tools to understand their discipline and join the workforce.
-These educators also work in academia to publish scholarly papers and journals.
+These educators also work in academia, publishing scholarly journal articles.

-- High school principal: This administrative position involves overseeing the everyday operations of a secondary school.
-These leaders participate in the day-to day activities of the school by coordinating curricula, working with teachers, and mentoring students.
-In short, they manage the entire school’s staff to ensure everything is running effectively.
+- High School Principal: This administrative position involves overseeing the everyday operations of a secondary school.
+These leaders participate in the school's day-to-day activities by coordinating curricula, working with teachers, and mentoring students.
+In short, they manage the school’s staff to ensure everything runs effectively.

 |Position||Median Annual Salary||Projected Growth Rate|

 The best online doctorate in curriculum and instruction programs help students find positions as specialists and directors.
-These positions offer attractive salaries and their demand continues to grow.
-Because salary is usually based on experience, these workers tend to stay in positions for extended periods of time.
-Check out this table of career and salary information:
+These positions offer attractive salaries, and their demand continues to grow.
+Because a professional's salary usually depends on their experience, these workers tend to stay in their positions for extended periods of time, steadily increasing their earning potential, as shown in the table below.

-A professional organization for curriculum and instruction educators and administrators functions as a great way for graduates to connect with like-minded individuals in their field.
-Additionally, these organizations provide networking opportunities for students that can help them land jobs after graduation.
-Many have branches all over the country and feature alumni members from various universities.
-Graduates interested in developing their career in the field of curriculum and instruction should explore these organizations:
+Professional organizations for curriculum and instruction educators and administrators connect graduates with like-minded individuals in their field.
+These organizations also provide networking opportunities for students to help them land jobs after graduation.
+Many maintain branches all over the country and feature alumni members from various universities.
+Graduates interested in developing their careers in the field of curriculum and instruction should look into the organizations mentioned below.

-- American Association of School Administrators (AASA): Members of the AASA work to mold public education and become leaders within the public school system.
+- American Association of School Administrators: AASA members work to positively influence public education and become leaders within the public school system.

-- American Federation of Teachers (AFT): Boasting over 1 million members, the AFT is one of the largest professional organizations in the United States.
+- American Federation of Teachers: Boasting over 1 million members, AFT represents one of the largest professional organizations in the nation.
 Members include P-12 teachers, paraprofessionals, administrators, and other faculty.